 The vaccine ChAdOx1 nCoV-19 was first given to 500 healthy adults in Oxford in April 2020 as part of a separate safety trial (COV001).
-Including in this current trial (COV002), the vaccine has now been given to approximately 2000 people in total with no unexpected safety concerns to date.
+Including in this current trial (COV002), the vaccine has now been given to approximately 5000 people in total with no unexpected safety concerns to date.
 The most up to date recruitment figures will be provided at the first visit.

-We are not sure what dose of vaccine is most likely to be protective against COVID-19 disease.
+We are not sure what dose of vaccine is most likely to be protective against COVID disease.
 Vaccine doses are measured using standard scientific test methods.
 The vaccine received by the first approx. 1500 participants in the current COV002 trial was based on a dose measured using one type of scientific test (dose 1 in visit schedules below).
-Participants enrolled into Groups 5b, 5c and 6 will have a dose measured using a different type of scientific test (dose 2 in visit schedules below) which will give a higher dose of vaccine similar to the dose used in our earlier COV001 trial.
+Participants enrolled into Groups 4c, 6a, 6b, 7 and 9 will have a dose measured using a different type of scientific test (dose 2 in visit schedules below) which will give a higher dose of vaccine similar to the dose used in our earlier COV001 trial.

 We are interested in evaluating both doses in the trial so that we can provide the data needed to inform policymakers on how to use the vaccine, if the vaccine is shown to work.
 This may help us understand which dose is the most effective.
-We will also assess whether 2 doses of the vaccine are needed.